muratk3n/thirdwave/en/README.md

 Out[1]: 872.9
 ```

-This is US curr available for 2018 (noone takes Chink monopoly money)
+This is US curr available for 2018.
+It can change obviously,
-It can change obviously, export-dependency is just another dependency.
+export-dependency is just another dependency.

 ---